ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 - *Cancel* - discard all changes and close dialog.

 ### Connectivity
-App can detect via SSID name if the mobile phone in the home (trusted) network or outside of home network and use for home and outside connection the different socket URLs and login data.
+App can detect via SSID name if the mobile phone in the home (trusted) network or outside home network and use for home and outside connection the different socket URLs and login data.

 Normally in the home network there is no authentication and connection is via HTTP (insecure) but from outside network the connection goes via https (secure) and with login/password.

 - *Connected* - shows if the app is connected with ioBroker server.
-- *WIFI SSID* - name or names (divided by comma) of home SSID to use home credentials for authentication and home URL for connection.
+- *WIFI SSID* - name or names (divided by the comma) of home SSID to use home credentials for authentication and home URL for connection.
 - *WIFI Socket* - URL like ```http://192.168.0.5:8082```.
 It is important to have http or https at the start, so app can distinguish between secure and insecure connections.
 Port is important too.
 Normally 8082 for *web* or *8084* for separated socketio.
-- *WIFI User* - if for the socket communication the authentication is enabled, write here user name from iobroker.
+- *WIFI User* - if for the socket communication the authentication is enabled, write here the username from iobroker.
 User must be first created via "admin" interface.
 The user "admin" exists always and cannot be deleted.
 - *WIFI Password* - user password as set in the ioBroker
 - *WIFI Password repeat* - repeat user password here

-Following settings are active only if some SSID specified and the device is currently outside of this SSID WiFi network.
+Following settings are active only if some SSID specified and the device is currently outside this SSID Wi-Fi network.
-- *Cell Socket* - same as *WIFI Socket*, but will be used outside of home network.
+- *Cell Socket* - same as *WIFI Socket*, but will be used outside home network.
-- *Cell User* - same as *WIFI User*, but will be used outside of home network.
+- *Cell User* - same as *WIFI User*, but will be used outside home network.
-- *Cell Password* - same as *WIFI Password*, but will be used outside of home network.
+- *Cell Password* - same as *WIFI Password*, but will be used outside home network.
-- *Cell Password repeat* - same as *WIFI Password repeat*, but will be used outside of home network.
+- *Cell Password repeat* - same as *WIFI Password repeat*, but will be used outside home network.

 *Note*: the global CSS file will not be processed by application.
 To use these styles in specific project they should be copied into project CSS file.

 ### Project name and settings language
-- *Language* - language of the settings dialog.
+- *Language* - language of the setting dialog.
 English, German and Russian languages are supported.
 To activate changes press *OK* button.
 - *Project* - project name from ioBroker.
 If no project name shown, so there is no connection with iobroker or no one project is exist.

 ### Visualisation and behaviour